dome2048/ohpm/README.md

 	* Open "ohpm.items" in your editor of choice.
 Change "PARTICLEDEVICEID" to the value you copied earlier.
 Save and close.
 	* Place "ohpm.rules" into your OpenHab Rules folder.
 	* Place "ohpm.sitemap" into your OpenHab Sitemaps folder.
 This step is optional but allows you to quickly test whether everything is working.
+	* To be safe, restart OpenHab2.
+On a linux system (including Raspberry Pi), execute `sudo systemctl restart openhab2.service`

 * Test it out at: <http://youropenhabserver:8080/basicui/app?sitemap=ohpm>